Here's what the steps look like to learn Python in the best way possible:

 spelling mistakes

-These mistakes will make you go crazy.
-But once you start fixing those errors, you will have a real-world experience of how coding works.
+These will make you go crazy.
+However, once you put some effort into fixing those errors, you’ll have a real world experience of how coding works.

-While building projects, make sure you are doing it the right way.
-If you go to the Rock Paper Scissors project in Programiz PRO, you can see a step-by-step approach to building projects.
+While building projects, make sure you’re doing it the right way.
+If you go to the Rock Paper Scissors project in Programiz PRO, you can see how we’ve created a step-by-step approach to building projects.

-1. First, you will have to understand the entire workflow of the game.
+1. First, understand the entire workflow of the game.

-Programming is all about problem-solving, and approaching the problem the right way is as important as finding the solution.
-So, don't directly jump to writing code; take some time to understand the problem and overall scope of the project.
+Programming is all about problem-solving, and approaching a problem the right way is as important as finding a solution.
+So, dont directly jump to writing code — take some time to understand the problem and the scope of the project.

-One of the best ways to solve a problem is to break the problem into smaller subproblems.
-This will reduce the complexity of the problem, and you can now tackle one problem at a time.
+One of the best ways to solve a problem is to break it down into smaller sub-problems.
+This will reduce the complexity, letting you tackle one small problem at a time.

-Based on our project description, we can subdivide the Rock Paper Scissors game into:
+Based on the Rock-Paper-Scissors game description, we can divide the game into:

-Once you complete the project, make changes to your code and see how the output reacts.
-You can provide the wrong input to the code and see how your code reacts.
+Once you’re done with the project, make changes to your code and see how the output changes with it.

-Play with your code and make as many changes as you want.
-Remember, the goal is to understand how the code reacts to each change.
+Play around with your code as many times as you want.
+Remember: the goal is to understand how the code reacts to each change.

 Step 3: Learn to Love Error Messages

-So far, we have talked about learning, practicing, building, and repeating - the positive aspects of learning Python.
+So far, we’ve talked about learning, practicing, and building — the positive parts of learning Python.

-In Programiz, we have discovered two patterns of how people deal with errors:
+At Programiz, we’ve discovered two patterns in how people deal with errors:

-Pattern 1: You are solving a challenge, and you discover errors.
-You tried to make changes to your code but encountered other errors.
-You then leave the challenge, move to a new one, and complete the course.
+Pattern 1: You face errors when you’re solving a practice problem.
+You try to make changes to your code but then you face other errors.
+Eventually, you leave that problem, move to a new chapter, and complete the course.

-Among the two groups, we have found that most of the people who fall under Pattern 1 struggle later in their careers.
+Among these two groups, we’ve found that people who fall under pattern 1 struggle later in their careers.

-If you think for a second, it's obvious, right?
+If you think for a second, it's obvious why.

-Programming is all about solving problems, and you can't succeed if you are not putting effort into understanding errors and solving them.
+Programming is problem-solving.
+You can’t succeed if you’re not putting effort into understanding errors and solving them.

-So, we highly recommend you fix the error.
-Here are some steps you can follow to fix errors:
+So, we urge you to fix your errors.
+Here are some steps to follow to do so:

-Learn to read your error messages and understand them.
+Read your error messages and learn to understand them.

 Identify which part of your code is causing the error.

-Try to fix the error message on your own.
+Try to fix the error on your own.

-Go back to the course and refer to the syntax.
-Compare whether you have made any mistakes there.
+Go back to the course and revise the syntax.
+Compare your code and see if you’ve made mistakes.

 For example, suppose you write this code